rust-lang/book/nostarch/chapter05.md

 }
 ```

-Here, we’re choosing to make the behavior of the `width` method be that it
+Here, we’re choosing to make the `width` method return `true` if the value in
-returns `true` if the value in the instance’s `width` field is greater than 0,
+the instance’s `width` field is greater than 0, and `false` if the value is 0:
-and `false` if the value is 0: we can use a field within a method of the same
+we can use a field within a method of the same name for any purpose.
+In `main`,
-name for any purpose.
-In `main`, when we follow `rect1.width` with parentheses,
+when we follow `rect1.width` with parentheses, Rust knows we mean the method
-Rust knows we mean the method `width`.
-When we don’t use parentheses, Rust
-knows we mean the field `width`.
+`width`.
+When we don’t use parentheses, Rust knows we mean the field `width`.

-Often, but not always, methods with the same name as a field will be defined to
+Often, but not always, when we give methods with the same name as a field we
-only return the value in the field and do nothing else.
-Methods like this are
+want it to only return the value in the field and do nothing else.
+Methods like
-called *getters*, and Rust does not implement them automatically for struct
+this are called *getters*, and Rust does not implement them automatically for
-fields as some other languages do.
-Getters are useful because you can make the
+struct fields as some other languages do.
+Getters are useful because you can
-field private but the method public and thus enable read-only access to that
+make the field private but the method public and thus enable read-only access
-field as part of the type’s public API.
-We will be discussing what public and
+to that field as part of the type’s public API.
+We will be discussing what
-private are and how to designate a field or method as public or private in
+public and private are and how to designate a field or method as public or
-Chapter 7.
+private in Chapter 7.

 > ### Where’s the `->` Operator?
 >